isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/WalkthroughOfGoogleBigQuery.rst

 **QUESTION BEING ASKED: What are the gene expression levels, days to death, gender of patient of genes downstream of mutated CDKN2A gene in bladder cancer?**

-The question comes from knowing that the
+The question comes from knowing that the p53/Rb pathway is commonly involved in bladder cancer (see TCGA Network paper, Figure 4).

 This is a complex question that requires information from four tables.
 Let's build it in stages.